kytos/documentation/tutorials/napps/how_to_use_kytos_with_mininet.rst

 * How to manage the Kytos Napps
 * About the Napps used in this tutorial
-* How to build a simple topology
+* How to build a simple topology on mininet
 * Understanding Kyco's logs
 * Verify if ping is working